Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/1_2-Intro_to_LA_2.md

 It is expected that if we change to a new set of basis vectors:

-- A vector will be represented by different components
+- A vector will have different components
 - A linear transformation will be represented by a different matrix

-In this section we shall show how to find the representation of vectors and linear transformations under a new set of basis vectors.
+In this section we shall show how to find the components of vectors and representation matrices of linear transformations under a new set of basis vectors.

 ### Description of the New Basis